Nationals vs. Cardinals Player Props Betting Odds

 Goldschmidt Stats

-- Paul Goldschmidt has 97 hits with 20 doubles, 15 home runs, 45 walks and 46 RBI.
-He's also stolen eight bases.
+- Paul Goldschmidt has put up 99 hits with 21 doubles, 15 home runs and 46 walks.
+He has driven in 47 runs with eight stolen bases.

 Goldschmidt Recent Games